-Space Telescope Science Institute Associate Director of Operations at the European Space Agency, Dr. Antonella Nota, will be delivering an address on ‘Our Place In Space’ at the Southwest Environmental Center at 6.45pm on Monday April 8th.
-The curators of ‘Our Place In Space- Las Cruces’ exhibition, Brenda Trinidad and Lori McCravey, will also speak.
+ESA Hubble Space Telescope Project Scientist, Dr. Antonella Nota, will be delivering an address on ‘Our Place In Space’ at the Southwest Environmental Center at 6.45pm on Monday April 8th alongside the curators of ‘Our Place In Space- Las Cruces’ exhibition, Brenda Trinidad and Lori McCravey.

 Assistant Professor at New Mexico State’s Department of Geological Sciences, Dr. Emily Johnson, will be at Kilbourne Hole on Tuesday April 9th talking about the geological significance of the volcanic maar and the Apollo geology training in the area which occurred 50 years ago just months prior to the successful ‘Apollo 11’ landing.

 Director of NMSU’s Physical Science Laboratory, Henry Cathey will be talking about his work in support of NASA’s high-altitude balloon program.
 His presentation ‘A Trip to the Stratosphere’ at 5.00pm at Southwest Environmental Center on Tuesday April 9th.